-All information concerning the Company that could reasonably be expected to have a material effect on the price or value of the Company's securities; and • All information that would, or would be likely to, influence people who commonly invest in securities in deciding whether to acquire or dispose of the Company's securities.
+All information that would, or would be likely to, influence people who commonly invest in securities in deciding whether to acquire or dispose of the Company's securities.

 Recommendation 5.1 Disclosure

 The Board has a Disclosure Policy and the purpose of this policy is to ensure that the Company achieves best practice in complying with its continuous disclosure obligations under the Corporations Act and the ASX Listing Rules.